Aryansh-S/USACO/algo_by_div/README.md

 Please create an issue including your request.
 I'll get to it as soon as possible.
 Or, if you're willing to write the code yourself, please submit a pull request.

+> If you say you've finished a division, how come its file is still being updated?

+Having finished a division just means I'm done with all the necessary implementations.
+I might update comments or reorder stuff, but the implementations will remain the same.

 > According to X, Y isn't in the Z division.
 Why do you have it there?

 X seems to be the problem.
 I'm using classifications from the [Unofficial USACO Syllabus](https://www.overleaf.com/read/fktckfprxyxn), which represents what I believe, not X.